Randonneuring: Bicycles and equipment

 Any type of bicycle is acceptable for randonneuring, with the only stipulation being that the bicycle must be powered solely by the human rider.
 Tricycles and recumbents, therefore, are allowed.

 Authors such as Simon Doughty describe a 'typical' randonneuring bike as being somewhere between a dedicated road-racing bike and a touring bike.
 Such bicycles usually have lightweight steel frames, drop handlebars, relaxed (i.e. comfortable) frame geometry, medium-width tyres, triple chainsets, moderately low gearing, and the capacity to carry lightweight luggage.
 Mudguards and lighting systems are also common, and may be required for some events.

-As of 2019, modern lighting (LED & Lithium Ion batteries), paired with a dynamo hubs are more prevalent; as well as a mix between equipment designed for bikepacking (aerodynamic, lightweight); or more traditional pannier systems particularly for longer distance events.
+As of 2019, modern lighting (LED & Lithium Ion batteries), paired with a dynamo hubs are more prevalent, as well as a mix between equipment designed for bikepacking (aerodynamic, lightweight) and more traditional pannier systems, particularly for longer distance events.

-Randonneurs are expected to be self-sufficient between controls except in the event of real emergency.
-Riders are therefore expected to carry food, water, tools, etc. Some events require riders to carry specific equipment (e.g. lights, spare bulbs, reflective clothing), though this varies depending on the organiser.
+Randonneurs are expected to be self-sufficient between controls except in the event of emergency.
+Riders are therefore expected to carry food, water, tools, etc. Some events require riders to carry specific equipment, for example, lights, spare bulbs, and reflective clothing, though this varies depending on the organiser.

 Famous brevets

 The majority of brevets are relatively small and locally organised, making for a busy calendar of events for enthusiasts.
-However, there are also some particularly well-known and prestigious events which attract participants from all over the world.
+There are, however, some particularly well-known and prestigious events which attract participants from around the world.